-Hamilton is a port city located in southern part of Ontario province.
+Hamilton is a port city located in the southern part of Ontario province.
 This city is dense in population which is estimated at 519,949 as per city 2011 census.
 It is considered an industrial and metropolitan area.
-The city is divided into two sections by an escarpment and considered a major steel producer and Great Lakes Port.
+The city is divided into two sections by an escarpment and is considered a major steel producer and Great Lakes Port.

 Who Has the Cheapest Car Insurance Quotes in Hamilton

 |11||Travelers (Chieftain Product)||$3,228|